raspberrypilearning/storytime/worksheet.md

-## Step 0: Setting up your Raspberry Pi

-You will need to set up your Raspberry Pi to take part in this activity.
-See the [Raspberry Pi Quick Start Guide here](http://www.raspberrypi.org/help/quick-start-guide/) to get up and running.

-Ensure that you have logged into your raspberry pi and typed `startx` to load the raspbian graphical user interface.

 ## Step 1: Using a Text Editor

 A great way to write your code and test it in intervals is to use a text editor.
 You will be writing your code in Python 3, and the Python programming environment **IDLE3** has a text editor that you can use with it.